amod-upadhye/reflections/README.md

 # reflections
-Learning GitHub notes and common Git Commands
+Contains GitHub notes and common Git Commands

 This contains a list of Git Commands and a sample project for GitHub